Timeline of Events

 Date: 24th July 2017

-• To update my IT skills, in June 2018 I attended a three-day Amazon Web Services (cloud) training course.
-Despite enjoying the learning experience, I retained zero knowledge of what I’d been taught
+- Attended a three-day Amazon Web Services (cloud) training course during June 2018 in an attempt to update my IT skills; despite enjoying the learning experience I retained zero knowledge of what I’d been taught

 Volunteering

-• Typically volunteering in roles leveraging my IT skills – helping the elderly, or folk with brain injuries
+- Volunteering in roles leveraging my IT skills, helping the elderly, or supporting folk with brain injuries

 Professional Retirement

-• I was content that I’d had a satisfying and fulfilling professional career
+- I was content that I’d fulfilled a satisfying professional career

-I wrote an anecdotal ‘photograph driven’ summary of my recovery timeline as part of an exercise for the Centre for Trauma Sciences.
+Anecdotal ‘photograph driven’ summary of my recovery timeline – an exercise I undertook for the Centre for Trauma Sciences.

-The following page presents a third-person summary of my recovery journey.
+The following page presents a narrative of my recovery journey.